Ilusion9/swiftly-ilusion-core/README.md

 # Description
 This project is designed to be a base addons for CS2 servers.

+This project is deprecated and no longer supported because of some stupid decisions from Swiftly developers to replace Lua with C#.

 ## Admin
 Description: A basic admin plugin which uses permissions instead of flags.
 Edit configs/plugins/admin.json to give accesses.